nessalc/lapo-presenter-notes/docs/solar-system/jupiter.md

 1. Recommended eyepiece: 26mm or 40 mm.

-2. Jupiter will appear as a bright white ball.
+1. Jupiter will appear as a bright white ball.
 If it is too bright, use the mask that fits over the front of the telescope.

-3. Jupiter will appear as a bright white ball with brown belts.
+1. Jupiter will appear as a bright white ball with brown belts.
 The different colors are caused by different layers of gas in Jupiter’s atmosphere.

+1. Jupiter trail's only Saturn (which may have as many as 82 moons) as the planet with the most moons: Jupiter has 53 named moons and 26 others awaiting confirmation and official names; for a combined possible total of 79 moons.

-4. Up to four of Jupiter’s 63 moons can also be seen.
+1. Up to four of Jupiter’s 79 moons can also be seen.
 These four moons, which lie in a plane, are referred to as the Galilean moons.

 ---
 ## Jupiter Information